ritesh355/Devops-journal/kubernetes_configmaps_secrets.markdown

 ConfigMaps and Secrets are powerful tools for managing configuration and sensitive data in Kubernetes.
 By decoupling these from your application code, you make your apps more portable, secure, and easier to manage across environments.

-Stay tuned for Day 7, where we’ll dive into Persistent Storage with Volumes and PersistentVolumeClaims!
-Drop your questions or feedback in the comments below.

-Thanks for reading! 🚀

 *Originally posted on Hashnode on October 9, 2025.*